muonium/core/CONTRIBUTING.md

 - Verify data sent and use prepare statement for queries
 - Useful "defines" can be found in index.php
 - JSON folder (translations) : public/translations
+- CEK and passphrase are base64 encoded in a cookie, you have to decode it internally to use them

 ## More precisely
 - cloud.sql is the current database structure (relational database, we plan to move to a NoSQL database)